saharletaief/Tweets_classification/README.md

 ## Introduction
+Most of the data we encounter in the real world is unstructured.
+A perfect example of unstructured data, tweets,it contains a vast amount of information that isn’t structured in a way a computer can easily process.<br>the cleaning process od tweets goes a long way toward rendering the text understandable to a computer, at the end the computer must deal with numbers, not words.<br>The process of converting words to numbers is called “vectorizing” and and bu the end we use K-means, a relatively simple machine learning algorithm, to extract topics from similar tweets.

 ## Get Twitter API Key
 Twitter allows third-party developers partial access to its services.<br> ![alt text](https://cdn0.iconfinder.com/data/icons/twitter-ui-flat/48/Twitter_UI-02-512.png)<br>Apps created by programmers can be integrated with Twitter by means of APIs.<br>